Absulit/points/docs/renderpass.md

 ## Lines, Points, Triangles (wireframe)

-To change the way the vertex primitives are displayed use the RenderPass#topology attribute along with the `PrimitiveTopology` class.
+To change the way the vertex of any mesh are displayed use the RenderPass#topology attribute along with the `PrimitiveTopology` class.
 You can display, triangles (by default), points and lines.
 Lines could be used to display a wireframe, but it depends on the vertices order.

 ```js
 renderPass.topology = PrimitiveTopology.POINT_LIST;
 ```

 ## Instances
 If you plan to work with multiple items of the same mesh, you can use instances.
-By default, adding a new mesh sets its instances as `1`, and this is new draw call, so a good management of the instances is required for performance.
+By default, adding a new mesh sets its instance amount as `1`, and this is new draw call, so a good management of the instances is required for performance.
 Each method to add a mesh (plane, sphere, cube, torus, cylinder) and the same `addMesh` methods, return an object with a few properties but the most important is `instanceCount`, you can increase this value along with the amount of threads to be used in a Compute Shader (review the Particles examples) so each instance goes in par with the amount of threads available, this way a single process can run a mesh characteristics like rotation, position, color, etc.

 ```js
 renderPass.addPlane(